streak2508/DevOps-Resources/Linux/README.md

 /usr - contains user utilities and libraries as well as data shared by multiple users

 /var - contains variable data such as log files, mail spools, and database files

+---
+ * ### Linux Distributions
+Linux distributions, also known as "distros," are different versions of the Linux operating system that are built and packaged with specific versions of the architectural components, the package management system used, the graphical user interface, and the tools and applications included in it.

+Examples of Linux distros include Ubuntu, Fedora, Debian, CentOS, Mint, Red Hat Enterprise Linux (RHEL), etc.

+---